 Late last night, a group of Deadspin commenters confronted you about stealing the joke.
-Instead of admitting that you lifted it, you decided to respond in an adversarial manner, as you are wont to do on occasion.
+Instead of admitting that you lifted it, you decided to respond in an adversarial manner, as you are wont to do.
 You told one commenter that you never said you came up with it, but that “someone” did.

 Here’s the thing, Jason.
 In this instance, the entire joke was built on the premise that the document came from an unreliable source.
 In my original joke, I had even indicated that I didn’t create the phone records, but that someone gave them to me.
 Someone was Manti Te’o.
 That was the whole point.